Electric-charge-dependent directed flow splitting of produced quarks in Au+Au collisions

-The fitted $F_\Delta$ slopes for all ($\Delta q,\,\Delta S$) combinations at 10-40\% centrality are listed in Table~\ref{tab:delq_dels}.
-For ($\Delta q,\,\Delta S$)=(4/3,~2), the measurement has the best precision, and the increments of $\Delta v_1$ with $|y|$ and $p_T/n_q$ are highly significant.
+Fitted $F_\Delta$ slopes for all ($\Delta q,\,\Delta S$) combinations at 10-40\% centrality are listed in Table~\ref{tab:delq_dels} (Appendix~\ref{a1}).
+For ($\Delta q,\,\Delta S$)=(4/3,~2), our measurement has the best precision, and the increments of $\Delta v_1$ with $|y|$ and $p_T/n_q$ are highly significant.
 This is evident from the lower panels of Fig.~\ref{fig:delv1y}.
-As per the discussion of Fig.~\ref{cartoon}, the increased $\Delta v_1$ for $\Delta q \ne 0$ and $\Delta S \ne 0$ may possibly be attributed to the EM field.
-For 40-80\% centrality, the statistical precision does not allow a distinction between ($\Delta q,\,\Delta S$)=(4/3,~2) and (0,~0).
+As per the discussion of Fig.~\ref{cartoon}, increased $\Delta v_1$ for $\Delta q \ne 0$ and $\Delta S \ne 0$ is consistent with expectations from EM fields.
+For 40-80\% centrality, our track statistics are lower by a factor of about one-third, and distinguishing between ($\Delta q,\,\Delta S$)$=$(4/3,~2) and (0,~0) becomes more difficult.